PowershellNinja/hello-world/README.md

 Hey Brain, what are we going to do tonight?

 Same thing we do every night, Pinky... try to take over the world!

+Are you pondering what I am pondering?

+1) Brain buys every property in the world above its 39th floor...